Khar Ra

-Khar Ra (ခါရာ, also spelt Kharra and Kha Ra; born Myo Htut Naing; 21 October 1993) is a Burmese actor, model and singer of ethnic Shan-Chinese descent.
+Khar Ra (ခါရာ, also spelt Kharra; born Myo Htut Naing; 21 October 1993) is a Burmese actor, model and singer of ethnic Shan-Chinese descent.
 He gained popularity after starring in the 2018 film Dimensions which brought him wider recognition.

 Early life and education

-Khar Ra was born on 21 October 1993 in Mogok, Myanmar to ethnic Shan/Chinese-Burmese parent Myint Oo and his wife Nan Sein.
+Khar Ra was born on 21 October 1993 in Mogok, Myanmar to ethnic Shan-Chinese parent Myint Oo and his wife Nang Sein.
 He is the eldest son of three siblings, having a younger sister and younger brother.
 He attended high school at Basic Education High School No. 1 Mogok and graduated from Dagon University with a degree in English.

 Modeling and male pageantry

 Khar Ra began his modeling career in 2013, and then he competed in the male model contest The First Myanmar Guys 2013.
 He also appeared on magazine cover photos and as model for many advertisements.
 He joined the second edition of Miss Golden Land Myanmar which was held on 21 August 201.
 At the end of the event, he won Mr. Asia Myanmar 2014 and represented Myanmar at the Mr. Asia Contest 2014.

 In 2016, he was awarded Asia Model Star Award by Korea Model Association.